JudeQuintana/cloud-infra-lab/README.md

 - Lightweight bash scripts to simulate apps.
 - mysql -e "SELECT 1" run with credentials pulled from Secrets Manager.

-Amazon RDS (MySQL):
+Amazon RDS (MYSQL):
 - Primary DB Instance with Multi-AZ and encryption via KMS.
 - Read Replica DB Instance (Intra-region and Multi-AZ).
 - Access controlled by SGs (only from ASG instances to RDS Proxy, and ASG instances to RDS directly).
-- Secrets (MySQL creds) stored in AWS Secrets Manager.
+- Secrets (MYSQL credentials) stored in AWS Secrets Manager.
 - RDS Proxy: is for scaling connections and managing failover smoother.
   - Using RDS Proxy in front of a `db.t3.micro` is usually overkill unless you absolutely need connection pooling (ie you’re hitting it with Lambdas).
 For small/steady workloads with a few long-lived connections (ie web apps on EC2s).
     It’s better to skip proxy.
 The cost/benefit only makes sense once you’re on larger instance sizes or serverless-heavy patterns.
   - The RDS proxy can be toggled via `var.enable_rds_proxy` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L33) boolean value (default is `false`).
     - This will demonstrate easily spinning up or spinning up an RDS proxy when scaling connections is needed or for experimenting with RDS Proxy
-  - Module Implemention:
+  - Module Implementation:
     - IAM roles and policies for access to Secrets Manager MYSQL secrets.
     - Access to the primary is through the RDS Proxy to take advantage of DB pooling and failover benefits.
     - Access to the read replica bypasses the RDS Proxy, always directly connected.
-      - RDS proxy doesnt support read only endpoints for DB instances (cheap HA), only RDS clusters (more expensive) and therefore read replica access bypasses the RDS proxy with no db pooling and failover benefits.
+      - RDS proxy doesn't support read only endpoints for DB instances (cheap HA), only RDS clusters (more expensive) and therefore read replica access bypasses the RDS proxy with no db pooling and failover benefits.

 Security Groups:
 - Fine-grained rules for ALB ↔ EC2 ↔ RDS.